-Regardless of the goal---measuring $H_0$ from the time delays or studying the SN host galaxy---an accurate lens model of the foreground deflector must be constructed first.
-Recently, \citet{2025ApJ...979...13P} gathered seven independent teams to perform the strong lens modeling of \p.
-The same set of cluster members, additional galaxies and lensing constraints was used by all teams.
-While all models showed overall good fits, the separation between the model-predicted and observed positions across all images varied significantly among the models (from $0\farcs07$ to $1\farcs1$ in rms).
-Such a spread given the same set of observables should not be surprising, given the variety of modeling assumptions: some models are based on varying numbers of parametric profiles, others are based on regularized mass density grids, and some are a combination of both approaches.
-Despite the variety in modeling approaches, \citet{agrawal2025testinglensmodelsplck} found that all these seven models of \p systematically overestimate the magnification of SN H0pe, potentially biasing the inferred $H_0$ value to the higher side.
-With additional and better lensing constraints (more multiple image families, more accurate astrometry and redshifts, etc.)---and provided that models are flexible enough---one may expect that different approaches lead to more consistent results.
-This hypothesis has been recently explored by \citet{2025OJAp....8E..37P}, although the type of lensing constraints remained limited to \textit{point-like} images, as for the vast majority of cluster-scale lens models.
+Regardless of the goal, whether measuring $H_0$ from the time delays or studying the SN host galaxy, an accurate lens model of the foreground deflector must first be constructed.
+Recently, \citet{2025ApJ...979...13P} brought together seven independent teams to perform the strong lens modeling of \p.
+The same set of cluster members, additional galaxies, and lensing constraints was used by all teams.
+Although all models showed generally good fits, the separation between the predicted and observed positions of the model in all images varied significantly between them (from $0\farcs07$ to $1\farcs1$ in rms).
+Such a spread, given the same set of observables, should not be surprising due to the variety of modeling assumptions: some models are based on varying numbers of parametric profiles, others on regularized mass-density grids, and some combine both approaches.
+Despite the variety in modeling approaches, \citet{Agrawal2025} found that all these seven models of \p systematically overestimate the magnification of SN H0pe, potentially biasing the inferred $H_0$ value toward higher values.
+With additional and improved lensing constraints (more multiple-image families, more accurate astrometry, and redshifts), and provided that models are flexible enough, one may expect that different approaches will produce more consistent results.
+This hypothesis was recently explored by \citet{2025OJAp....8E..37P}, although the type of lensing constraints remained limited to point-like images, as in most cluster-scale lens models.